rehypejs/rehype-slug/readme.md

 ## Usage

-Say we have the following fragment:
+Say we have the following file, `fragment.html`:

 ```html
 <h1>Lorem ipsum 😪</h1>